Technology

 Site screening and feasibility: Tools that ingest parcel data, zoning codes, utility infrastructure, and comparable transaction data to shortlist and score candidate sites.
 Build operates in this category for development teams managing multi-market pipelines.

-Document analysis and extraction: Platforms like Hebbia (strong on research and large document corpora), FifthDimension (CRE-specific doc analysis), and Stag handle the extraction, comparison, and summarization layer across deal documents.
-Accuracy on CRE-specific clause types varies -- test against your actual document types before deploying.
+Document analysis and extraction: Purpose-built AI platforms handle the extraction, comparison, and summarization layer across deal documents -- from research and large document corpora to CRE-specific lease and PSA extraction.
+Build operates in this layer for institutional development teams.
+Accuracy on CRE-specific clause types varies across the market -- test against your actual document types before deploying.

 Financial modeling and underwriting: Rogo has traction in financial services AI.
 For development-specific pro forma work -- construction cost estimation, waterfall modeling, sensitivity analysis -- purpose-built tools outperform general financial AI on CRE-specific structures.